 There are a few Hebrew words translated as “deliverance” in the Holy Scriptures, but the major three are hatzalah (ha-tza-LAH), teshuah (tesh-oo-AH), and yeshua (yesh-oo-AH).
 They all have the same general meaning: deliverance, salvation, rescue, and relief.
 Our Messiah’s name, Yeshua, is

 derived from the noun for deliverance or salvation, yeshuah.

-deliverance He gives to His king, and shows mercy to His anointed, to David and his descendants
+In the Tanach (Old Covenant), God’s deliverance is almost always from temporal dangers.
+He rescues His People from their enemies.
+He gives them a “great deliverance” (yesh-oo-OAT).
+“Great deliverance He gives to His king, and shows mercy to His anointed, to David and his descendants forevermore” (Psalm 18:50).

 Deliverance in the Psalms